welcome to the management/mis/International business department

 The concentration in international business is designed to provide students with a global perspective.
 The program of study has three parts.
 Students must first complete the Business Administration Requirements.
 The second block of 18 credits comprises the specialization in international business.
 Students must select four distinct prefixes from a selection of business courses.
 For the third block, students must demonstrate proficiency in a world language at the second-year college level.
 There is also a 6-credit cognate in cultural studies selected with the approval of an adviser.
 Cognate courses would be drawn from the departments of anthropology, art, interdisciplinary studies, political science, geography, history, world languages, or literature and would serve as a cultural exposure to a foreign country or region.
 Although optional, students in this program are encouraged to attend one summer school session in a foreign country.
 A semester abroad would be even better preparation for a career in international business.

-Dr. Richard Bassett, Chair
+Dr. Gregory Robbins, Chair

 Jane DeLuca, Secretary